Lima, Paraguay: Transport

+The District has an airport (runway).

+Communal fields

 At present, "INDERT", formerly the Rural Welfare Institute, has enabled the following:

-Communal Fields

 In 1984, by Resolution No. 1753, with an area of 146 ha.
 The Colony Sargento Montanía.

 In 1998, by Resolution No. 1165, with an area of 179 ha.
 The Colony San Jose del Norte.

 There are also colonies: Loma Clavel, with an area of 180 ha.
 Mayor Hermosa-COSTA PUCU with an area of 1167 hectares.
 And the Mayor of Hermosa-Sgto.
 Montania.

-Ecological Reserves

-In the District of Lima, is the Ecological Reserve CAPIITINDY with an area of 102 hectares, which was created in 1995, by Resolution No. 1251.
+In the District of Lima, is the Ecological Reserve Capiitindy with an area of 102 hectares, which was created in 1995, by Resolution No. 1251.

-Indigenous Colonies
+Indigenous colonies

-It is the community AVARIYU with an area of 237 ha, in the years 1980 and 1991, by Resolution No. 789.799, and 1623 respectively.
+It is the community Avariyu with an area of 237 ha, in the years 1980 and 1991, by Resolution No. 789.799, and 1623 respectively.

 Economy

 The city is a major center of activity that includes livestock production of cattle, horses, sheep and pigs.

 In agriculture, there are crops in the district like mate, cotton, tobacco, sugar cane, cassava, sesame, cedrón Paraguay, soy, beans, potatoes, alfalfa, citrus, peanuts, wheat and cassava.
 Oranges; sour and sweet, and sunflower.

 The main activity of its residents is the development of mate.

 68.7% of the department's population is poor and the while the rest of the population is not considered poor, the needs are very marked, their average monthly income per family is of 496,645 Guaraní, representing a per person average monthly income of 95,915 Guaraní.